 Ocean Development Mitigation Fee

-Projects subject to the Massachusetts Ocean Management Plan are required to pay an Ocean Development Mitigation Fee to compensate the Commonwealth for unavoidable impacts to the broad public interests and rights in the lands, waters, and resources of the ocean planning area and to support the planning, management, restoration, or enhancement of marine habitat, resources, and uses pursuant to the Oceans Act.
-The fee structure (PDF, 108 KB) is based on project scope and anticipated impacts on habitat, natural resources, or water-dependent uses.
+Projects subject to the ocean plan are required to pay an Ocean Development Mitigation Fee to compensate the Commonwealth for unavoidable impacts to the broad public interests and rights in the lands, waters, and resources of the ocean planning area and to support the planning, management, restoration, or enhancement of marine habitat, resources, and uses under the Oceans Act.
+The fee structure (PDF, 124 KB) is based on project scope and anticipated impacts on habitat, natural resources, or water-dependent uses.
 During MEPA review, project alternatives, impacts (short-term, long-term, and cumulative), mitigation measures, and public benefits are used to determine the fee rate.
-Collected fees are placed in the Ocean Resources and Waterways Trust to support the planning, management, restoration, or enhancement of marine habitat, resources, and uses pursuant to the Massachusetts Oceans Act.
+Collected fees are placed in the Ocean Resources and Waterways Trust to support the planning, management, restoration, or enhancement of marine habitat, resources, and uses under the Oceans Act.

 Baseline Assessment and Data Management

-The Massachusetts Ocean Management Plan depends on the best available data to identify special, sensitive, or unique habitats and important areas of concentrated water-dependent uses and to track the conditions and uses of ocean waters.
+The ocean plan depends on the best available data to identify special, sensitive, or unique habitats and important areas of concentrated water-dependent uses and to track the conditions and uses of ocean waters.
 These data are compiled in the Baseline Assessment, which is an extensive characterization of current knowledge of human uses, natural and cultural resources, the physical environment, and economic value in Massachusetts ocean waters and adjacent federal waters.
-Much of this information is compiled from reports developed by six technical work groups (Habitat, Fisheries, Transportation and Navigation, Sediment Resources, Recreational and Cultural Services, and Energy and Infrastructure).
-These work groups include nearly 100 science, technical, and subject-matter experts from state and federal agencies, academia, non-profits, and the private sector.
+Much of this information is compiled from reports developed by six technical work groups (Habitat, Fisheries, Transportation and Navigation, Sediment and Geology, Cultural Heritage and Recreational Uses, and Energy and Infrastructure).
+These work groups include nearly 100 science, technical, and subject-matter experts from state and federal agencies, academia, nonprofits, and the private sector.
 The Baseline Assessment is revisited when the ocean plan is updated.
-For links to the Baseline Assessment and work group reports, see the 2015 Massachusetts Ocean Management Plan.

 Science Framework and Data Priorities